 Using hotkeys and not using hotkeys is like comparing being able to touch type on a keyboard versus using a keyboard for the first time ever; having to search for each letter you want to type over and over again.

 There is a hotkey for locating or creating every single building and for producing every unit.

-Top players usually use custom hotkey layouts as they don’t find the default options to be good enough, therefore I’ve only shared a small number of examples below as you’ll probably find that you either want to download a pro player layout and get accustomed to that, or you’ll want to customize hotkeys to suit your own preferences.
+Top players usually use custom hotkey layouts as they don’t find the default options to be good enough, but the default layouts are suitable for most players.
+I’ve only shared a small number of examples below as you’ll probably want to customize them based on your own preferences.

 To memorize the default hotkey layout for building with Villagers you need to be able to memorize the order that buildings are laid out on screen.
 The hotkeys for creating each building — and each unit within buildings — are laid out in the same way a QWERTY keyboard is.